tushortz/PackageControlPackages/README.md

 [Expand Selection to Function (JavaScript)](https://packagecontrol.io/packages/Expand%20Selection%20to%20Function%20%28JavaScript%29) - Expands the current selection to the enclosing JavaScript function.

 [Expand Selection to Line Before](https://packagecontrol.io/packages/Expand%20Selection%20to%20Line%20Before) - SublimeExpandSelectionToLineBefore

+[Expand Selection to Line Upwards](https://packagecontrol.io/packages/Expand%20Selection%20to%20Line%20Upwards) - Like the built-in Expand Selection to Line command, but expands upwards instead of downwards.

 [Expand Selection to Quotes](https://packagecontrol.io/packages/Expand%20Selection%20to%20Quotes) - Sublime Text plugin to expand selection to surrounding quotes